 Hot Springs in Montana

-Throughout Montana funky little hot spring resorts surrounded by National Forest lands or perched in the middle of open valleys provide retreats unlike anywhere else.
+So many little hot spring resorts in Montana, surrounded by National Forest lands or perched in the middle of open valleys provide retreats unlike anywhere else.
 These places provide the opportunity for outdoor adventures followed by hearty food and blissing out in hot water.
 Montana also has a few undeveloped hot springs for those looking for a wilder experience.

 Best Hot Springs in Montana

-Thanks to that hot spot, there are a bunch of Montana resorts and spas.
+Thanks to a hot spot below the earth’s surface, there are a bunch of Montana resorts and spas.
 This article covers the best hot springs in Montana, but also the worst—it covers them all.
 And really, there is no worst hot spring, because they are each funky and unique in their own way.
 Whether you are looking for hot springs in Montana with lodging and fine dining, hot springs with water slides and a family-friendly vibe, or a little hot pot off in the middle of nowhere, you can find it in Montana.
 There are even some private hot springs that take a little more effort (money) to get to.

 Immediately below, you will find a list of hot spring locations and whether each is a hot spring resort or an undeveloped or “wild” hot spring.
 Click on the Montana hot spring you are most interested in or scroll past the list and read about each hot spring in more details and with specific directions to the Montana hot springs location.